Aketirani/audio-mnist/README.md

 By adjusting these parameters, the model can be fine-tuned to achieve the best performance on the given dataset.

 ## Model Features

-The features are calculates by various statistical features of the given FFT data.
+The model relies on various statistical features calculated from the FFT (Fast Fourier Transform) data of the audio samples.
+These features are crucial in training the model to recognize gender-specific patterns in the voice recordings.

 These features include: